besmerd/spool/docs/reference.md

 ```

 name
-: An optional reference for the message
+: An optional reference name for the message

 description
 : An optional description for the message